 Early childhood is a time for children to develop their social skills and gain respect for the educational process.
 Frustrating this process, suspension stigmatizes a child and “may also delay or interfere with the process of identifying and addressing underlying issues, which may include disabilities or mental health issues.”
 Unlike counseling or the disappointment of missing recess, suspension does little to address the underlying problematic behavior, like hitting another child in response to a stressful situation.

 Many organizations are stepping up efforts to help foster children succeed in school.
 Volunteer Guardian ad Litems and Court Appointed Special Advocates speak on behalf of children both in court and in the school system.
 Many states have created laws allowing for the appointment of special educational surrogates to represent foster children and other at-risk youth.
 Similarly, some school districts train community members to serve as both mentors and advocates for all at-risk students.

 These are great bandages to solve the problem of inequity in our school systems, but the permanent solution must lie in changing the landscape of school discipline in public education.
 Sam’s father wasn’t wrong in advocating on behalf of his son.
 As a parent and child welfare attorney, I also advocate for my own children (both biological and court appointed) in the same individualized manner.
 However, I recognize that true change will come not as the result of advocacy for the select few.
 Perhaps we can all resolve to not only look out for our own when faced with an antiquated or unfair policy but instead take these opportunities to engage policymakers in a meaningful discussion that could improve the lives of all children in our public school system.

-This post first appeared on The Huffington Post.
+This essay first appeared on the Huffington Post on September 3, 2015.